tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 #### Elderwood

 You can reshape trees, bushes and other plants to your will, parting vegetation at-will or growing a ladder over the course of a scene, with a skill check.
-Truly substantial effects—such as building bridges or defensible walls—can require several hours if not days, including time spent and the requirement of expending a daily spell (any spell is fine, as the magic of the staff converts the power to the reshaping of trees and bushes).
+Truly substantial effects—such as building bridges or defensible walls—can require several hours if not days, including time spent and the requirement of expending a full recovery spell (any spell is fine, as the magic of the staff converts the power to the reshaping of trees and bushes).

 **Quirk:** Doesn’t like stone architecture.